-THE COMPTROLLER AND AUDI-TOR-GENERAL (CONDITIONS OF SERVICE) BILL, 1953-continued.
+THE COMPTROLLER AND AUDITOR-GENERAL (CONDITIONS OF SERVICE) BILL, 1953-continued.

-DIWAN CHAMAN LALL (Punjab): Sir, I was saying that this matter should be looked into by the authorities carefully so that every precaution is taken to see that we do not place ourselves in a false position.
-As I said vesterday, this is not a question of personalities.
-If it were a question of personality, everyone of us, I have not the slightest doubt, would desire that the present incumbent should continue.
+DIWAN CHAMAN LALL (Punjab): Sir, I was saying that this matter should be looked into by the authorities carefully so that every precaution is taken to see that we do not place ourselves in a false position. this is not a As I said yesterday, question of personalities.
+If it were a question of personality, everyone of us, I have not the slightest doubt. would desire that the present incumbent should continue.
 He is one of the best Auditors-General that India has produced.
 Fortunately he does not belong to the I.C.S.
 At the same time we are also very fortunate in having at the moment one of the best Finance Ministers that we have ever had, but unfortunately he belongs to the I.C.S.